Micromeda/pygenprop/README.md

 A typical use case for Pygenprop will involve a researcher seeking to compute and compare Genome Properties between organisms of interest.
 For example, a researcher may have discovered a novel bacterium and would want to compare its functional capabilities to other bacteria within the same genus.
 The researcher could start the analysis by opening up a Jupyter Notebook and directly importing pre-calculated InterProScan annotations for novel and reference genomes within the same genus.
 Below is example code for comparing virulence genome properties of *E. coli* K12 and O157:H7.

+**An interactive Jupyter notebook version of this workflow, with outputs for each step, can be found [here](https://github.com/Micromeda/pygenprop/blob/master/docs/source/_static/tutorial/tutorial.ipynb)**.

 ```python
 from pygenprop.results import GenomePropertiesResults
 from pygenprop.assignment_file_parser import parse_interproscan_file